 Differential cross sections provide a more detailed comparison of the theoretical predictions to measurements, allowing a generic comparison of the kinematic distributions both in shape and normalization of the spectrum.
 For this purpose, the measured distributions are corrected to the underlying particle-level distributions by unfolding the effects of the experimental acceptance and resolution.
 A Bayesian iterative unfolding technique~\cite{unfolding} is used.
-In the unfolding of binned data, effects of the experimental resolution are expressed by a response matrix, each element of which is the probability of an event in the $i$-th bin at the particle level being reconstructed in the $j$-th measured bin.
+In the unfolding of binned data, effects of the experimental resolution are expressed by a response matrix, each element of which is the probability of an event in the $i$th bin at the particle level being reconstructed in the $j$th measured bin.
 In the iterative Bayesian unfolding, the initial prior for the underlying particle-level distribution is chosen to be the particle-level spectrum from the signal Monte Carlo sample.
-The posterior probability is obtained by Bayesian theory given the prior distribution, the measured distribution and the response matrix.
+The posterior probability is obtained by Bayesian theory given the prior distribution, the measured distribution, and the response matrix.
 The posterior is then used by the unfolding algorithm as a prior for the next iteration.
 Two iterations are used in the unfolding procedure because tests have shown that the unfolded spectrum becomes insensitive to the initial prior probability after two iterations.

-The unfolding techniques were tested using a data-driven closure test.
+The Bayesian unfolding is not sensitive to the MC simulation modeling of the spectrum shape.
+To estimate a potential bias due to MC modeling, the unfolding method was tested using a data-driven closure test.
 In this test the particle-level spectrum in the MC simulation is reweighted and convolved through the folding matrix such that significantly improved agreement between the data and the reconstructed spectrum from the MC simulation is attained.
 The reweighted, reconstructed spectrum in the MC simulation is then unfolded using the same procedure as for the data.
-The comparison of the result with the reweighted particle-level spectrum from the Monte Carlo simulation provides the estimate of the bias.
+The comparison of the result with the reweighted particle-level spectrum from the MC simulation provides the estimate of the bias due to the MC modeling.
 The typical size of the bias is less than 0.5\%.

 The $E_{\mathrm{T}}^\gamma$ bins are chosen to be large compared to the the detector resolution to minimize migration effects and to maintain a sufficient number of events in each bin.